-Apply online through the Common Application, Universal Application, or CMSV application for free.
+Please apply online for free.
 If applying with our paper application, students must enclose the $35 application fee.

 Have your transcripts evaluated by a credential evaluation service, such as World Educational Services (http://www.wes.org/).
 We will accept credential evaluations from other members certified by the National Association of Credential Evaluation Services (http://www.naces.org/).
 We also accept official secondary-school transcripts that meet the following requirements: the transcript is (1) sent directly from the high school, (2) translated into English, and (3) includes an official grading scale.

-Have a professor or teacher forward a letter of recommendation
+Please ask a professor or teacher forward a letter of recommendation.